-Applications for the 2017 conference scholarship will close on September 11.
+Applications for the 2017 conference scholarship closed on September 11.
 Applications for the 2018 round will open next year.

 An annual prize awarded as one of the TASA Postgraduate Conference Scholarships for the best paper in the research areas of migration or cultural pluralism, or with the potential for contribution to public policy.

 The prize is to honour the work of Professor Jerzy Zubrzycki in recognition of his outstanding contribution to Australian sociology and to public policy in the areas of migration and cultural pluralism.
 The prize was established at the suggestion of, and with generous support from, the School of Sociology, Australian National University.